Ali Mills (character): Commentary

 Elisabeth Shue attended Wellesley College.
-She transferred to Harvard University in 1984, from which she withdrew to pursue her acting career (she was inspired by a friend to work in television commercials as a way to pay for college) one semester short of earning her degree (she eventually graduated in 2000).
-It was during this time that she auditioned for the part of Ali in The Karate Kid.
-Among the younger cast members, Shue remembers Ralph Macchio [Daniel] as someone who was considered "a big star compared to the rest of us.
+She transferred to Harvard University in 1984, from which Shue withdrew to pursue her acting career (she was inspired by a friend to work in television commercials as a way to pay for college) one semester short of earning her degree (she eventually graduated in 2000).
+It was during this time that she auditioned for the part of Ali Mills in The Karate Kid.
+Among the younger cast members, Shue remembers Ralph Macchio [Daniel LaRusso] as someone who was considered "a big star compared to the rest of us.
 We were all like: Woah, he has a manager".
 Shue also recalls "being incredibly jealous that Ralph got to learn karate and I didn't.
 I made fun of him a little bit, like: I could kick your ass".
 In contrast, Shue was put through a different kind of physical conditioning for the beach scene: "I remember having to wear a bathing suit for that scene, which was a big deal because I felt so uncomfortable.
 When we first started filming, I was given a trainer (Jake Steinfeld, of Body by Jake fame) and asked to stay in shape".